People's Government of the Guangxi Zhuang Autonomous Region

 The People's Government of the Guangxi Zhuang Autonomous Region is the local administrative agency of Guangxi.
 It is officially elected by the People's Congress of the Guangxi Zhuang Autonomous Region and is formally responsible to the People's Congress and its Standing Committee.
 Under the country's one-party system, the chairman is subordinate to the secretary of the Guangxi Zhuang Autonomous Regional Committee of the Chinese Communist Party.
-The Regional government is headed by a chairman, currently vacant.
+The Regional government is headed by a chairman, currently Wei Tao.

 History

 On October 31, 1949, the Chinese People's Liberation Army launched the Guangxi Campaign.
 On November 22, they occupied Guilin, the capital of Guangxi Province.
 On December 4, they occupied Nanning.
 On December 14, they occupied Zhennanguan.
 In February 1950, the Guangxi Provincial People's Government was established in Nanning, with Zhang Yun逸as the first chairman.
 On March 5, 1958, Guangxi Province was changed to Guangxi Zhuang Autonomous Region.
 In 1965, Qinzhou and Lianzhou were again transferred from Guangdong Province to Guangxi.
 On October 12, 1965, with the approval of the State Council of China, the Guangxi Zhuang Autonomous Region was renamed "Guangxi Zhuang Autonomous Region".

 On August 26, 1968, with the approval of the Central Committee, the Guangxi Zhuang Autonomous Region Revolutionary Committee was established and the Guangxi Zhuang Autonomous Region People's Committee was abolished.
 In December 1977, the Guangxi Zhuang Autonomous Region People's Government was re-established.
 In 1978, the People's Congress of the Autonomous Region decided to set the anniversary of the establishment of the Autonomous Region as December 11, which coincided with the day when the Chinese People's Liberation Army captured all of Guangxi, the Youjiang Soviet Union and the establishment of the Red Seventh Army.